AS SEEN ON

 When Nicola Adams became the first woman to box in the Olympics London 2012 for GB, she won the gold medal.
 At the same Olympics Ireland’s Katie Taylor made History by winning Gold.
 Making her the greatest sports woman ever in Ireland.
 1 olympic Gold, 5 World Amateur championships Gold, 6 European Golds and 5 European Union Amateur Golds.
 Since then, there has been a rise of women getting more involved in the sport.
 And why should there not be, anyone can box and that’s what we at WBC promote.

-The Aero Kick gym is affiliated to both England Boxing & The Malta Boxing Commission, opening the realms of both amateur and professional boxing.
+WBC is associated with both England Boxing and BIBA (British and Irish Boxing Authority) opening the realms of both amateur and professional boxing.

 WBC was set up as a platform to get women more involved with boxing and keeping fit.